 Midway is a tiny city located in the state of Texas.
 With a population of 185 people and just one neighborhood, Midway is the 1024th largest community in Texas.

-Because occupations involving physical labor dominate the local economy, Midway is generally considered to be a blue-collar town.
-41.12% of the Midway workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Midway is a blue-collar town, with 41.12% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Midway is a city of service providers, construction workers and builders, and professionals.
 There are especially a lot of people living in Midway who work in law enforcement and fire fighting (14.95%), teaching (14.02%), and farm management occupations (11.22%).

-Because of many things, Midway is a great place for families with children to consider.
-First of all, many other families with children live here, making Midway a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Midway has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Midway is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Midway’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Midway is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Midway is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.89% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Midway is somewhat higher than in the average US city of 21.84%: 27.89% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Midway in 2022 was $26,849, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $107,396 for a family of four.
 However, Midway contains both very wealthy and poor people as well.